ABuffSeagull/kakoune-toggler/README.md

 ## Configuration

-Your togglabe words can be configured in a `toggles.toml` file in your kak config directory.
+Your togglable words can be configured in a `toggles.toml` file in your kak config directory.

 The toggles are in an array of arrays of strings, under the `toggles` key under a table named by the filetype you would like them to be available under.